NextronSystems/thor-manual/signatures/sigma.rst

 Scanning Logfiles with Sigma
 ****************************

-Perform a scan with the Sigma rules on the different local Windows Eventlogs (``-a Eventlog``):
+Perform a scan with Sigma rules on the local Windows Event Logs by using ``-a Eventlog``:

 .. code-block:: doscon

    C:\thor>thor64.exe -a Eventlog

-Perform a scan with the Sigma rules on logs of Linux systems:
+Perform a scan with Sigma rules on Linux log files:

 .. code-block:: console